If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 The brush off is a pitch thrown hard and fast close to the hitters body, not up high near the head.

-Hopefully baseball lingo-page2 has enlightened some with the difference between the "Bean Ball" and the "Brush Off Pitch."
+Hopefully Baseball Lingo-page2 has enlightened some with the difference between the "Bean Ball" and the "Brush Off Pitch."

 It is a controlled pitch and is designed to add just a little fright into the hitter.
 After all, a baseball whizzing up there at upwards of 90 mph can put a knot as big as a coconut on your head.